Digital Nomad Malaysia: The Only Guide You Will Ever Need

 If the heat ever does get too much, you can explore Malaysia’s famous highland areas such as Cameron Highlands, Genting Highlands, or Fraser’s Hill.

-These are popular tourist destinations.
 However, you can also find quaint chalets and quiet places to work that work as great digital nomad accommodation options if you prefer the cool weather over tropical beaches.

 Nomad Visas in Malaysia